 The parabola is a plane curved figure, where a set of points, on the curve, is equidistant from a

-fixed point called focus, and also equidistant, in turn, when connected, to a fixed straight line called the directrix.
+fixed point called focus, and to a fixed straight line called the directrix.

 The parabola is represented, algebraically, by the Standard Form: y = a x2+bx +c.

 Vertex: midpoint between the focus and the directrix;

 Focal parameter: distance between the focus and the directrix;

 Directrix: fixed straight line;